TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 2. Lab
     1. Have students practice slicing, adding, removing elements from some given lists.
     2. Tic-Tac-toe single move

-3. Opportunities for more
+###Accommodation/Differentiation
-    1. If students are moving quickly, start topic of while loop as the game loop
+If students are moving quickly, start topic of while loop as the game loop.
+Explore the concept of keeping score for the game.

-    2. Keeping score for game
+If students are moving slowly then spend an extra day reviewing.

-    3. If students are moving slowly then spend an extra day reviewing.
-Also opportunity for a quiz after the game loop lesson and before the project.
+There is also an opportunity for a quiz after the game loop lesson and before the project.

 [Do Now]:do_now.md